kevinbarfielddocker/DHI-workshop-flask-postgres/README.md

 Click Hardened Images and Catalog.

-Type python in the search bar to find the python hardended image.
+Type python in the search bar to find the python hardened image.

 Select the python image.